craftercms/docs/source/system-administrators/activities/production-environment-setup.rst

 Elasticsearch uses a lot of file descriptors or file handles.
 Elasticsearch recommends increasing the number of open file descriptors for the user running Elasticsearch to 65,536 or higher.

-Crafter CMS uses the .zip ELasticsearch package.
+CrafterCMS uses the .zip ELasticsearch package.
 When using the .zip package, the system settings for increasing the number of open file descriptors can be configured:

 * temporarily with ``ulimit``, or
 * permanently in ``/etc/security/limits.conf``